Truth be told, we don’t really think about writing our own will. It’s not challenging, especially if you don’t own many properties.

 You don't need to be rocket science to know that you can clear things/make them even blurry with terms.
 For instance, the court may decide a guardian for your children when you don't have any specifications on the matter.
 And when you have minor children, naming the guardian may be the most significant reason for which you're writing your will, to begin with.

 It's also vital that you know precisely which of your assets need probate and which of them don't.
 Any asset that comes with specific beneficiaries of the rights of survivorship will not go through the probate process.
 Therefore, they will not be stated in your will.
 If so, you may end up spending a lot of money by trying to include them in the will and afterward pass them to persons that aren't stated as the beneficiary for the particular assets.
+Unfortunately, in some cases, you need to think about what will happen with your debts after die.

 Don’t forget that you must use specific legal phrases and terms to make the will valid.
 Otherwise, it’s not going to be considered authentic.